AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

 * find, insert, delete, update, ...
 * aggregate with $lookup(s) or $graphLookup(s)

-## Parser Notes
+## Filter notes
-* server hostname is extracted from the syslog message, 2nd field.
+* The filter supports events sent thru Syslog, which indicate "mongod:" in their message.
-* source program is extracted from the syslog message, 3rd field.
+* Server hostname is extracted from the syslog message, 2nd field.
-* mongo "remote" is mapped to Client IP
+* Source program is not available in syslog messages sent by MongoDB.
+Instead, it's  always sent as "mongod".
-* mongo "local" is mapped to Server IP
+* If the parsed Client IP ("remote") and Server IP ("local") are equal (like "(NONE)" or "127.0.0.1") they will be overriden with logstash "host" field.
-* If the parsed Client IP and Server IP are equal (like "(NONE)" or "127.0.0.1") they will be overriden using logstash Event "host" field.
+* Events into the filter are not removed, but tagged if not parsed (see [Filter result](#filter-result), below).

 ## Example
 ### syslog input

     2020-01-26T10:47:41.225272-05:00 qa-db51 mongod: { 'atype' : 'authCheck', 'ts' : { '$date' : '2020-01-26T10:47:41.225-0500' }, 'local' : { 'ip' : '(NONE)', 'port' : 0 }, 'remote' : { 'ip' : '(NONE)', 'port' : 0 }, 'users' : [], 'roles' : [], 'param' : { 'command' : 'listIndexes', 'ns' : 'config.system.sessions', 'args' : { 'listIndexes' : 'system.sessions', 'cursor' : {}, '$db' : 'config' } }, 'result' : 0 }

 ## Filter result
 Filter tweaks the event by passing a Record object to the logstash Output plugin (as JSON string), which contains a "Construct" object with the parsed query:
     {